 An undated (circa 1970s?) photo of a Waco biplane painted in American military markings at White Mountain Airport (courtesy of Matt Deering).

-A 1978 photo of a Bell 47 helicopter & a Piper Cherokee at White Mountain Airport (courtesy of Matt Deering).
+The last photo which has been located showing White Mountain Airport in operation was a 1978 photo of a Bell 47 helicopter & a Piper Cherokee (courtesy of Matt Deering).

 The 1982 AOPA Airport Directory (courtesy of Ed Drury)